mehdic/auto-review-agent/README.md

 # 🤖 Autonomous Agent Coordination System

-A complete system for running autonomous Claude Code agents that communicate with each other via tmux, allowing you to observe and intervene when needed.
+A complete system for running autonomous LLM coding agents via tmux.
+The toolkit is vendor-neutral and ships with a wrapper that defaults to OpenAI's **Codex CLI** while still supporting Anthropic's **Claude Code** for rollback.

 ## 🎯 What This Does